AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

-I added the possibility to train with _mini-batches_.
+I added the possibility to train with _mini-batches_ #cite("minibatch", "batch-size", "gdtechniques").
 Instead of training one row at a time, the model trains on a batch of rows at a time.
 This is much faster as it takes advantage of the linear algebra libraries by doing parallel computations on large matrices instead of single-thread computations on vectors.
 This was a difficult refactor as it had repercussions on the whole layers-related code.

-I also added the possibility to train with _momentum SGD_.
+I also added the possibility to train with _momentum SGD_ @gdtechniques.
 Like a ball rolling down a hill, the momentum helps the model get out of local minima and reach a better global minimum.

 #figure(
     image("../visuals/with_sgd_with_momentum_loss.png", width: 80%),